-- a) Fillings shall not contain any hard and sharp contaminants such as pieces of metal, nails, needles and splinters. - b) Soft-filled toys and soft-filled parts of a toy containing small parts (e.g. rattling components, bells, shredded foam) or with filling from which pieces can be bitten or torn thereby producing small parts, which fit entirely in the cylinder when tested according to 8.2 (small parts cylinder), shall have at least one covering so that, after being tested according to 8.4.2.2 a) (tension test, seams and materials), it shall not be possible to insert the front part of probe A, as specified in 8.10 (accessibility of part or component), through any one opening in the seam or cover material.
-An opening may be accepted if it clearly does not create a hazard.

-NOTE Filling from which pieces can be bitten or torn off include, for example, plastic foam but exclude paper, fabric, elastics, yarn, strings and fuzz.

-c) Soft-filled toys and soft-filled parts of a toy, containing fibrous filling material shall have at least one covering such that, after being tested according to 8.4.2.2 b) (tension test, seams and materials), it shall not be possible to insert the front part of a 12 mm diameter rod with a fully radiused end through any one opening in the seam or cover material by more than 6 mm.
+- b) Soft-filled toys and soft-filled parts of a toy containing small parts (e.g. rattling components, bells, shredded foam) or with filling from which pieces can be bitten or torn thereby producing small parts, which fit entirely in the cylinder when tested according to 8.2 (small parts cylinder), shall have at least one covering so that, after being tested according to 8.4.2.2 a) (tension test, seams and materials), it shall not be possible to insert the front part of probe A, as specified in 8.10 (accessibility of part or component), through any one opening in the seam or cover material.
+An opening may be accepted if it clearly does not create a hazard. - NOTE Filling from which pieces can be bitten or torn off include, for example, plastic foam but exclude paper, fabric (including felt and elastic fabric), yarn, string and fuzz. - c) Soft-filled toys and soft-filled parts of a toy, containing fibrous filling material shall have at least one covering such that, after being tested according to 8.4.2.2 b) (tension test, seams and materials), it shall not be possible to insert the front part of a 12 mm diameter rod with a fully radiused end through any one opening in the seam or cover material by more than 6 mm.